tiepdotme/redant-home/services/digital-product-development-workshop.md

             </div>
             <div name="a5" id="a5" class="collapse" data-parent="#workshop-faqs">
               <div class="card-body">
-                <p>Agile methodology was developed to help tech teams plan their work into short term “sprints” usually around 2 weeks.
-We tend to use a two week time frame.
-This gives flexibility to adapt and make changes along the way.
-However if you’ve got a fixed budget or fixed timeline - then you’re going to need a bit more certainty.</p>
+                <p>Agile methodology was developed to help tech teams plan their work into short term "sprints" usually around 2 weeks. </p>
+                <p>This gives flexibility to adapt and make changes along the way.
+If you’ve got a fixed budget or timeline, sprints offer you a way of managing scope so that everyone stays focussed on the goal.</p>
               </div>
             </div>
           </div>